 Ratatouille: A French Provençal vegetable stew that combines zucchini, eggplant, tomatoes, onions, peppers, olive oil, and herbs.

-Tagine: A slow-cooked North African stew, named after the conical clay pot in which it is cooked.
+Tagine: A slow-cooked North African stew named after the conical clay pot cooked in it.

 Tahini or Tahina: A condiment made from the ground sesame seeds.
 It is served by itself or used in several Eastern Mediterranean dishes like cakes, spreads, salad dressings, hummus, and baba ghanoush.

-Tapenade: A French Provençal spread, most commonly made from puréed or finely chopped olives, capers, and anchovies.
+Tapenade: A French Provençal spread commonly made from puréed or finely chopped olives, capers, and anchovies.
 It is generally eaten as an appetizer with bread or crudités or as an ingredient in other recipes.

 Eat Mediterranean Food is a personal blog and recipes website dedicated to Mediterranean cooking and lifestyle.
 The readers assume full responsibility for consulting a qualified health professional regarding any health conditions and concerns before starting a health program or diet or lifestyle changes.